FrankNPC/steplogs-logging-examples/steplogs-logging-agent/README.md

 [Experimental] once the termination signal reaches the agent, it will scan all file and upload for a last try.
 > kill -SIGTERM < pid >     --no force kill

-`Tips: clean up the log folder once they are uploaded; leave a few seconds after sending termination signal to the agent`
+`Tips: clean up the logs folder once they are uploaded; leave a few seconds after sending termination signal to the agent`

-The jar is executable: nohup ./openjdk-21.0.2/bin/java -Dspring.profiles.active=dev -jar steplogs-logging-agent-1.0.1.jar
+The jar is executable: nohup ./openjdk-8/bin/java -Dspring.profiles.active=dev -jar steplogs-logging-agent-1.0.1.jar

 With spring's configuration, override it through: